tpoisot/ms_connectance_complexity/ms_conn_compl.md

 combinations exist.
 Based on this, we can therefore predict that the degree distribution will be contingent upon network connectance.
-Specifically, we expect that the variance of the degree distribution, which is often related to ecosystem prtoperties and other network structures [@fortuna_nestedness_2010], will display a hump-shaped relationship with connectance.
+Specifically, we expect that the variance of the degree distribution, which is often related to ecosystem properties and other network structures [@fortuna_nestedness_2010], will display a hump-shaped relationship with connectance.
 The mean, kurtosis, and skewness of the degree distribution should all vary in a monotonous way with connectance.